tzamalisp/release-notes-generation-tool/README.md

 Intelligence*, this belongs to the on-demand scanning of the Bug Tracking Systems, while Machine Intelligence is about the *automated* or *event-triggered scanning*.
 Nevertheless, after the report generation, the decision making pertains to the human part.

+### DELIVERABLES & MILESTONES

+This section includes the development planning of the tool.
+Several milestones and deliverables have been defined due to Google’s “Summer of Code” call and with the Mentors.
+On *May 27* is the starting period of tool development.
+The next steps are devided into the next subsections.

+#### 01) June 24 2019 - Implementation Phase Pt.
+1**

+After the determination of the tool’s requirements and specifications, the implementation period starts. *Phase 1* includes the following milestones:

+- *03 June 2019* → Definition of the Bug Tracking Systems APIs that will be used and Git repository initiation.

+- *14 June 2019* → Selection of the suitable Python libraries that will be used to connect with the APIs, their dependencies, and finally, getting the corresponding access delegation credentials.

+- *24 June 2019* → Successfully fetching the data from Bug Tracking Systems APIs using relevant libraries.

+#### 02) July 22 2019 - Implementation Phase Pt.
+2

+This is the period of building the main core of the tool where the data pre-processing, processing and analysis take place.
+It includes only one milestone that is equal with the predefined by Google deadline:

+- *22 July 2019* → This implementation step is about the cleaning, the process and the analysis of the data that is fetched to the system.
+The User Experience (UX) is also part of that phase, as the arguments that will define and feed the data inputs of the platform, as well as the related analysis and exports will be built.
+Other parameters will be determined to be part of that inputs, for example, the DateTime the user asked for the generation of the report, etc.
+The final part of that period is the transformation of the data to a suitable structure for further processing by the output creation component.

+#### 03) August 26 2019 - Implementation Phase Pt.
+3, Performance Improvements and Final Evaluation

+The final phase comprises three milestones, which are related to the data exports in easily readable formats, performance improvements, and final debugging:

+- *28 July 2019* → Selection and determination of the reports file formats that will be exported by the system and the relevant Python libraries that will manipulate this process.

+- *18 August 2019* → The final form of the reports will be successfully exported to suitable formats, and performance improvements will take place until that deadline.

+- *24 August 2019* → This is the last step of evaluation where a minor debugging will take place in case errors will be found, and after this, the tool will be submitted.